The Rice School/La Escuela Rice is an HISD Magnet School for Science, Technology, Engineering, and Math (STEM), serving grades K-8.

-We are creating a College Bound culture through effective Teaching and Learning at The Rice School
+We are creating a College Bound and Career Ready culture of Excellence through effective Teaching and Learning at The Rice School.

-All adults at The Rice School/La Escuela Rice expect high levels of Learning for ALL students.
-Our commitment to this purpose is reflected in our responses to four guiding questions that frame our concept of a professional learning community
+All Adults at The Rice School/La Escuela Rice expect high levels of Learning for all students.
+Our commitment to this purpose is reflected in our response to four guiding questions that frame our concept of a professional learning community:

 - What is it that we want all students to learn?

 - How will we know when they learned?

 - How will we respond when they don’t learn?

 - How will we respond when they demonstrate learning beyond expectations?

 - Public education should be high quality education.

 - All children have gifts and talents that need to be recognized and nurtured.